abcdlsj/gnar/README.md

   help        Help about any command

 Flags:
-  -h, --help      help for gpipe
+  -h, --help      help for pipe
-  -v, --version   version for gpipe
+  -v, --version   version for pipe

-Use "gpipe [command] --help" for more information about a command.
+Use "pipe [command] --help" for more information about a command.
 ```

 ## Client
 ```
 Usage:
-  gpipe client [flags]
+  pipe client [flags]

 Flags:
   -c, --config string        config file